OxfordDemSci/dgg-www/README.md

 # Digital Gender Gaps V2

+## Starting the server and inserting data
 The data for this project can be accessed via the dashboard (`http://3.11.85.207/dashboard/`) or the API (`http://3.11.85.207/api/v2/`).
 The API can be interacted with programatically, or via the Swagger UI (`http://3.11.85.207/api/v2/ui `), which also acts as the API documentation. **THIS PAGE IS NOT INTENDED FOR DIRECT API INTERACTION, JUST AS DOCUMENTATION**

 The application is managed by docker containers in the server machine.
 The `docker-compose.yaml` file orchestrating the application is in `/dgg-www`, and can be launched by running `docker-compose up --build` and torn down by running `docker-compose down` in this directory.
+The database data is persisted in a docker volume when the app is torn down (`docker-compose down`) unless the `-v` flag is used, in which case the data will be deleted from the volume and will need to be reinserted the next time the application is started.

+### Data
+The data for the database is stored in 2 locations.

+#### Default data
-The database data is persisted in a docker volume when the app is torn down (`docker-compose down`) unless the `-v` flag is used, in which case the data will be deleted.
-The csvs in `/dgg-www/api/scripts/data` will be used for the database (Subnational unit names and indicator descriptions).
-This data can be replaced if required, but their names should stay the same.
-If you need to insert data into the database after it has been wiped, please use the script `/dgg-www/api/scripts/insert_data.py`.
-Indicator and ground truth tables can be replaced/inserted using the `dgg-www/scripts/reinsert_all_data` - See `bulk insert script` below for instructions.
+The default data csvs in `/dgg-www/api/scripts/data` will be used for the database metadata and information (i.e. subnational unit names or indicator descriptsion).
+This data can be replaced if required, but the csv names should stay the same.
+If you need to insert data into the database after it has been wiped, please use the script `/dgg-www/api/scripts/insert_data.py`. **If you have restarted the application after deleting a volume, the data will need to be inserted or the application will not work**

-**If you need to replace indicator tables in the database see Bulk Insert Script below for instructions.
-If you need to replace subnational unit names or indicator descriptions, they should be replaced in `/dgg-www/api/scripts/data` and `/dgg-www/api/scripts/insert_data.py` should be run**
+#### Indicator and ground truth data
+The indicator and ground truth data (national and subnational) should be inserted into the database by logging into the server, copying csvs to the `/dgg-www/api/scripts/data` folder and running the `/dgg-www/api/scripts/insert_data.py` script.
+This script will replace any data that is currently in the database.
+See below for detailed instructions.

 ## Helper Scripts

 **Please see API Client and automation scripts for automating the posting and deleting of data**

 There are a couple of the scripts in this repo that demonstrate how to access the data programmatically via the API, and also write and delete data to the database.
-There is an example script for Python, and the same functionality in R. The scripts can be found int `./scripts/python_example.[py][R]`.
+There is an example script for Python, and the same functionality in R. The scripts can be found in `/dgg-www/api/scripts/python_example.[py][R]`.
 The functions demonstrate how to sign in, authenticate with a token, `GET`, `POST` and `DELETE` data.

 In order to use the Write and Delete endpoints, the user will need to be authenticated.
-There are project-wide passwords help in the `.env` file on the server, or contact Daniel Valdenegro if you are unable to `ssh` into the server.
+There are project-wide passwords held in the `.env` file on the server, or contact Daniel Valdenegro if you are unable to `ssh` into the server.
 The `.env` file is held in the `~/dgg-www` directory.

 In order to write to the database, you will need the `POSTGRES_USER` (username) and `POSTGRES_PASSWORD` (password) variables from the `.env` file.